New Arcade Themed Bar to Open in Scranton

 Heim is one of the owners of the bar, Bartari.
 He’s working alongside his father, John Heim Sr. to make his dream come true.
 He says there are other similar bars in New York City, but Heim who grew up in the Scranton area and wanted to bring the magic home.

-“One of the complaints with my friends, when we were in high school, was that there wasn’t much to do in the area,” Heim told us.
+“One of the complaints with my friends, when we were in high school, was that there wasn’t much to do in the area,” Heim told Eyewitness News.

 He says Bartari is for all those who grew up loving the arcade and video games.

-“I’m a product of the eighties.
-I was born in 1981, so I grew up in the heyday of Nintendo and arcade machines.”
+“I’m a product of the 80s.
+I was born in 1981, so I grew up in the heyday of Nintendo and arcade machines,” he said.

 As well as some modern games like ACDC, South Park, and Harley Davidson.
 But that’s not all.